Biden ties Republican in race for Va. governor to Trump

 The mother's advocacy led to state legislation McAuliffe vetoed in 2016 and 2017 that would have let parents opt out of having their children study classroom materials with sexually explicit content.

-McAuliffe’s campaign and fellow Democrats blasted Youngkin’s ad and accused him of trying to “silence” Black authors, which McAuliffe said amounted to a “racist dog whistle.”
+McAuliffe’s campaign and fellow Democrats blasted Youngkin’s ad and accused him of trying to “silence” Black authors.

 McAuliffe's campaign highlighted the controversy during his rally Tuesday night by passing out copies of “Beloved” to reporters, and McAuliffe hammered Youngkin for it.